Mozart: Symphony 12 - 14

 Winds: oboe, horn

-I think this is the first time Mozart adds a key change in a movement, and if not, at least a final movement.
-Haydn would do this too; at first I would notate this change in my typings, but its occurrence became so regular, I stopped pointing it out.
+I think this is the first time Mozart adds a key change in the middle of a movement, and if I am remembering incorrectly, at least the first time in a final movement.
+Haydn would do this too; when covering Haydn's symphonies, at first I would notate mid-movement key changes in my typings, but their occurrence became so regular, I stopped pointing it out.
+Perhaps that will happen with Mozart after a while?
 Here, Mozart moves to the parallel minor for a brief stint, eventually dashing back into G Major happily.

-All in all, I was happy with this symphony on the whole.
+All in all, I was happy with this symphony.
 K. 75b has a little more meat stuck to its bones, even if the Minuet movement is still a rather trivial part of the symphony and the second movement hasn't found the heart of the work yet.

 Movement 1